DevCycleHQ/devcycle-docs/docs/introduction/quickstart.md

     a.
 Choose your feature type to begin the creation process.
 To read more about the feature types and their uses, read [DevCycle Feature Types](/essentials/features)

-4. After choosing a type, an information modal will appear:
+4. After choosing a type, an information modal will appear where you will be prompted to enter:

     **a.
 Enter a descriptive Feature Name**